>>> BBC Forum Rules And Guidelines <<<Updated 10/30/13

 As well, no flaming/bashing.
 If you don't like an MOC, that's fine; you can either post and provide constructive criticism for the builder (provided you also have something positive to say about the MOC), or you can simply not post.
 However, you cannot post simply to bash or flame either the MOC or the builder.
 In addition, builders cannot respond to someone's comments by flaming the reviewer; if you feel that the reviewer was out of line, report their post or offer a response in a civil manner.
 Flaming can get you a PE drop, so it's highly suggested that you be civil and polite in your posting.

 Do not revive inactive topics.
-If a topic has not received any new posts for twenty days or more, it is considered to be 'dead', and posting in it is not permitted anymore.
-Reviving these topics by posting in them after twenty days or more has passed is not allowed, and will only get the topic closed.
+If a topic has not received any new posts for sixty days or more, it is considered to be 'dead', and posting in it is not permitted anymore.
+Reviving these topics by posting in them after sixty days or more has passed is not allowed, and will only get the topic closed.
 In addition, do not post just to say the topic has been revived.
 This is something that belongs in a report, not a post, and is spam, as well as adding to the revival itself.

 All MOC topics must include pictures of the MOC: the only exception is if you include a clear description and/or instructions.
 If you put the picture(s) straight in the post, the picture(s) should be in jpg, gif, or png format, no larger than 640x640, and around 100KB in filesize.
 Anything larger than this should be linked to instead.
 This is out of consideration for members with smaller screen resolutions and slower computers/connections.
 As well, please do not quote the MOC pictures themselves, as it makes the page take that much longer to load.
 If you must quote a post with the MOC pictures in it, please have the courtesy to remove them in your quote or change them to text links instead.
 If you need help posting pictures, please refer to the Pictures Topic in the Q&A forum.